 This addition has created a rising desire for avid travellers to want to travel to all three UNESCO World Heritage Sites in Iceland in one trip.
 Luckily, Hidden Iceland travels to all three already.
 We do this either as a collection of day and multi-day trips.
 Or as part of a private trip itinerary.
 This post was written to detail what makes each place special.
 And to show that it is possible to create an itinerary to travel to all 3 UNESCO World Heritage Sites in Iceland in one short visit.

 The Vatnajökull National Park (2019), South East Iceland

 “A prime locality for exploring the impacts of climate change on glaciers and the land forms left behind when they retreat.
 The volcanic zones of the property hold endemic groundwater fauna that has survived the ice age…that may replicate conditions on early Earth and the icy satellites of Jupiter and Saturn.”
 UNESCO World Heritage Site

 The Vatnajökull National Park is truly unique.
 To the untrained eye it is mainly dominated by a city sized ice cap, the Vatnajökull ice cap.
-But it is the relationship that this ice cap, and it’s collection of glaciers, has with the rumbling volcanoes underneath that have given this area such notoriety in Iceland (and now worldwide).
+But it is the relationship that this ice cap, and it’s collection of glaciers, has with the rumbling volcanoes underneath that makes this area so special.